Fun For All Ages

 Located in a historic building in the Presidio, the Walt Disney Family Museum honors the remarkable life story of Walt Disney, who raised animation to an art and created an American legacy.
 Enjoy daily screenings of Disney classics, a scale model of Disneyland, and contemporary interactive exhibits.

 The world-famous Madame Tussauds wax figure museum lets guests get up close and personal with their favorite stars from entertainment, politics, sports and more.
 Visit with incredibly life-like celebrities, including Bay Area icons, like Steph Curry and Janis Joplin.
 Madame Tussauds provides a complete fun and interactive experience for everyone.
 And check out The San Francisco Dungeon next door for a journey through the city history's darker side with live action and special effects.
 (Note: The San Francisco Dungeon is not recommended for children under 10)

 Pop in to Ghirardelli Square (pronounced Gear-ah-dell-e) to stock up some chocolate-covered snacks.
 When it’s time for lunch; there are loads of opportunities for a classic clam chowder in a sourdough bread bowl or a walk-away shrimp cocktail.

-The landmark Cliff House is nearby and a good spot to refuel before heading home for a warm bath and a bedtime story.
+Offering views of the Pacific Ocean, the landmark Cliff House is a good spot to refuel before heading home for a warm bath and a bedtime story.

 If your return route puts you back downtown hop out and head down Third Street for a visit to Yerba Buena Gardens and Metreon.
 Dinner here is sure to please everyone, with eateries offering everything from juicy burgers and burritos to Japanese noodles and roasted chicken.